MD Community Medicine: Admission 2025, Fees, Cutoff, Colleges, Counselling etc

 These objectives aim to develop healthcare professionals who can tackle public health challenges, contribute to healthcare policy, and lead efforts to improve the health of populations on a broader scale.

-MD Community Medicine Course Duration
+MD Community Medicine Duration

 The MD Community Medicine course typically spans 3 years, comprising both academic learning and extensive practical training.
 Here’s a breakdown of the duration: